 I think the biggest thing I remember is that we were told we had to read a book or a novel but today the young adolescents have choice and I think it is about choosing something that you enjoy reading, because it is very hard to read something that you are not into… I had books at school that I wasn’t interested in and you would read the same line three times and then think, what have I read?
 If you are not interested in it, you’re not interested in it are you?
 That has been a really big thing I have noticed in this school.
 They have really pushed [choice of reading texts].
 I can’t remember that as a child.
 (School 3, Parent A)

 An intrinsic part of being an effective teacher of reading is selecting texts that are contextually relevant to the students’ interests and allowing students the opportunity to select their own reading texts (Fletcher, Parkhill , & Gillon, 2010; New Zealand Ministry of Education, 2005).
-Although this parent’s experience had been negative in this respect, it is refreshing to note that for her young adolescents there was a change in practice, which allowed her child choice of texts.
+Although this parent’s experience had been negative in this respect, it is refreshing to note that for her young adolescents there was a change in practice, which allowed her children choice of texts.

 For a Pasifika mother, the home environment and her parents’ expectations of her as a female within the family had placed her at a disadvantage in regards to time to read and complete the ongoing homework over her years of schooling.
 She said:

-I don’t think I did very well at all, just upon reflection of what Amosa [son - pseudonym] has gone through.
-I could have done better.
+I don’t think I did very well at all.
+Just upon reflection of what Amosa [son - pseudonym] has gone through, I could have done better.
 I had a bit of a different upbringing though.
 Because I am a girl in the Samoan culture, it was expected that I do everything at home [such as cleaning and washing chores and cooking] so I guess homework kind of came secondary.
 (School 3, Parent C)

 Another parent had recollections of being behind her peers in reading.
 It was not until she reached secondary school that some intervention was put in place to help her.